-When shopping for a mortgage, keep in mind that an advertised Glossary Term: interest rate isn’t the same as your loan’s Glossary Term: annual percentage rate (APR).
+When shopping for a mortgage, keep in mind that an advertised interest rate isn’t the same as your loan’s annual percentage rate (APR).
 What’s the difference?

 - The interest rate refers to the annual cost of a loan to a borrower and is expressed as a percentage.
 The interest rate does not include fees charged for the loan.

 - The APR is the annual cost of a loan to a borrower -- including fees.
 Like an interest rate, the APR is expressed as a percentage.
-Unlike an interest rate, however, it includes other charges or fees (such as mortgage insurance, most Glossary Term: closing costs, Glossary Term: discount points and loan Glossary Term: origination fees) to reflect the total cost of the loan.
+Unlike an interest rate, however, it includes other charges or fees (such as mortgage insurance, most closing costs, discount points and loan origination fees) to reflect the total cost of the loan.
 The Federal Truth in Lending Act requires that every consumer loan agreement disclose the APR.
 Since all lenders must follow the same rules to ensure the accuracy of the APR, borrowers can use the APR as a good basis for comparing certain costs of loans.
-Your monthly payment is not based on APR; it's based on the interest rate on your Glossary Term: promissory note.
+Your monthly payment is not based on APR; it's based on the interest rate on your promissory note.

 Why the difference?
 The APR is intended to give you more information about what you’re really paying.